Home / RSS / RSS Comments / RSS for Comet / Enter

 CppCMS 1.x.x introduces asynchronous even loop to web development - something that is very critical for Comet programming.
 This loop was based on Boost.Asio.
 But unfortunately it had very big limitations and writing a good wrapper Boost.Asio was unfeasible.

-So a small "Booster" library replaced required functionality from boost partially reimplementing, partially wrapping C libraries and partially borrowing the code from Boost itself.
+So a small "Boost_er_" library replaced required functionality from boost partially reimplementing, partially wrapping C libraries and partially borrowing the code from Boost itself.

 Booster has following components: